commul/all4ling/content/english/docs/zeitshift/zs_citizen-science.md

 toc: true
 ---

-Zeit.shift invites citizens to actively participate in data curation.
+Zeit.shift promotes participatory culture research by inviting citizens to actively participate in data curation and knowledge creation.
 The citizen science component of the project focuses on newspaper issues published approximately 100 years ago (1918-1924).
 **Anyone can contribute to Zeit.shift, provided they have some knowledge of German and Fraktur script.**

 We need your help with two tasks: